raroni/janitor/README.md

 ## Why use janitor?

 * Because you, like me, like the simplicity of Ruby's Test::Unit and want to work the same way in Coffeescript.
-* Because you like having the ability to test asynchronous code without being required to call `@done()` in each of your synchronous tests.
+* Because you like having the ability to test asynchronous code without being required to call `@complete()` in each of your synchronous tests.

 ## In the browser